 • reconnecting with customers who haven’t visited in a while

-• Branded templates that make your emails consistent and easy to create
+• Branded templates that make your emails consistent and easy to create if you would like to do it yourself

 This creates a system that keeps your business front of mind and brings customers back without you having to manually follow up every time, but it’s only part of the customer communication strategy.